aspose-cells/Aspose.Cells-Doc-md/english/sharepoint/product-information/evaluate-aspose-cells/_index.md

 ### **Evaluation Version Limitations**

-Evaluation mode adds an evaluation warning into any exported documents.
+Evaluation mode adds an evaluation warning to any exported documents.
 When you have purchased a license, simply [install the license](/cells/sharepoint/installing-aspose-cells-for-sharepoint-license/) and it will work in licensed mode.

 **In evaluation mode, Aspose.Cells for SharePoint injects an Evaluation Warning**